 Braided hair is known for being a go-to look, perfect for protecting your hair year-round.
-Braided hairstyles can be both fun and functional for natural hair types, but they’re also an art form rooted in centuries of African history.
+Braided hairstyles can be both fun & functional for curly hair types, but they’re also an art form rooted in centuries of African history.
 If you and your curls want to try something new while keeping your hair protected, braided styles are a versatile option.
 There are many different types of braided hairstyles to choose from, depending on the current state of your hair and the look you’re going for.
 Braids can be long or short, small or big, colorful or simple.
 Learn more about the different types of braided hairstyles and how to maintain and care for them.
 Are you ready to find your new favorite protective style and experience the benefits of braiding hair?

 What are the different types of braid styles?

 Braids are one of the most versatile protective styles.
 From a simple braided ponytail to feed-in goddess braids, there are various styles to choose from.
 Depending on how complicated the style you want is, you can DIY any braided style if you have the proper technique, hair products and tools such as a hair pick, edge tool, wide tooth comb, hair clip, mist spray, hair pins, ties, scrunchies, etc. Yet, most people get styles like box braids and cornrows installed by a professional stylist.

 Let’s get into the different types of braids you might want for your next look.
 The best thing about braided styles is that you can add your own unique touch to them by adding hair extensions, trying fun colors, and using curly hair accessories.

 Easy Braided Styles